 Do WiFi Extenders Reduce Speed?

-Furthermore, some extenders are more susceptible to speed loss than others.
-Single-band extenders use the 2.4GHz band to transmit data.
-Unfortunately, since they use the same frequency band to send and receive information, they can reduce your internet bandwidth and speed by more than 50%.
+Some extenders are more prone to speed loss than others.
+For example, single-band extenders use a single WiFi frequency, either 2.4 GHz or 5 GHz, to send and receive data.
+This can lower your bandwidth and internet speed by more than 50%.

 Do WiFi Extenders Really Work?

 As long as you have a good internet connection in your home and put the extender in the best location, they are sure to improve your WiFi's signal range.

 Keep in mind that they probably won't stretch the signal throughout your entire home.
 Extenders are more like spot fixers, designed to improve dead zones in one or two areas.